cmccarthy15/carynm-plant/README.md

 - On the plants view, when a user types into the search bar, the plants should be filtered.
 Consider where state should live for this controlled form and how to complete that filter.

 ### Advanced Deliverables
 If you get through all of the Core Deliverables, try your hand at the Advanced ones.
-Check out the gif below for how it should look.
+- Add behavior so when a user logs in, it replaces the username in `App` state to the submitted username and updates the greeting.
 - Uncomment the `SearchForm` component in `HomeView` and look at the additional options it has.
 Make this search form handle all of its inputs as controlled form elements and have them control what plants are rendered.
 It's up to you to decide where state should live.
 It *might not* be most ideal for it to live on `SearchForm`.